 IDFA is paving the way for dairy processors to keep innovating.
 Working with federal regulators, we’re making strides toward modernizing standards of identity in ways that will encourage new technologies and foster innovation.
 On Capitol Hill, we’ve shown lawmakers the impact dairy has on the U.S. economy and encouraged them to invest in activities that will allow the industry to continue to contribute, innovate and grow.

 Millions of pounds of nutrient-rich ice cream co-product is discarded after production because no technology exists to capture it.
-Nearly 5% of the raw materials end up as waste, and it’s costing companies millions of dollars a year in lost product and disposal fees.
+Nearly 5% of the raw materials end up as waste, and it’s costing companies millions of dollars per year in lost product and disposal fees.
 IDFA believes companies can save and reinvest that money in new hires and products with the development of novel, industrywide solutions.

 That’s why IDFA asked for – and received – federal funding for USDA’s Agricultural Research Service (ARS) to research how to recover the co-product and keep it from going to waste.
 The results could have similar applications for other additional dairy products.